 It’s a great place for boomers (especially those who shopped in San Francisco’s Tower Records, like me) to thumb through the old vinyls enjoying the jacket art.
 They even have a modest wall of used cassettes.

 And they have a funky gift shop and coffee bar.
 It’s a place to stop awhile and look for that elusive collectible or just reminisce.

 Last, but not least, Boise has a doughnut shop that will rival Portland’s Voodoo Doughnuts in funkiness.
 While they don’t have lines outside the door, they do have a unique setting.
 Just inside the door of the historic hotel Idanha on West Main Street, you’ll find Guru Donuts.
 It’s a few blocks from downtown and The Record Exchange, but then, you’ll have your walking shoes on!

 Guru Donuts is a part of the Boise community.
 They source locally, from local fresh eggs, family farmed Shepherd's Grain regional flour, organically grown fruit, and locally roasted coffee.
 And the donuts are made fresh each morning.
 You can watch.
 It’s fun to visit the turreted old Idanha hotel and enjoy a cup of coffee and get a sugar high.

 More Ideas for Walking Boise

-And, Boise is known for their 25-mile Boise River Greenbelt.
-The tree-lined pathway follows the river through the heart of the city and provides scenic views, wildlife habitat and pedestrian access to many of the city’s popular riverside parks.
+And, Boise is known for its 25-mile Boise River Greenbelt.
+The tree-lined pathway follows the river through the heart of the city and provides scenic views, wildlife habitat, and pedestrian access to many of the city's popular riverside parks.